 Private Sub Worksheet_SelectionChange(ByVal Target As Range) With Sheet1.DTPicker1 .Height = 20 .Width = 20 If Not Intersect(Target, Range("C:C")) Is Nothing Then .Visible = True .Top = Target.Top .Left = Target.Offset(0, 1).Left .LinkedCell = Target.Address Else .Visible = False End If End With End Sub

-Step 11: The first statement in the code tells the MS Excel Compiler to run the code whenever a new cell is selected (Selection is changed).
-The selected cell is sent to the Sub procedure as ‘Target’.
+#1 – The first statement tells the Excel compiler to run the code whenever a new cell is selected (i.e., the selection is changed).
+The selected cell is sent to the sub procedure as “target.”